movers-gcw/MoveMate/index.md

 # How it works

-MoveMate can be installed on all devices that has an **Android opereting system, from 5.0 version, onwards.**
+MoveMate can be installed on all devices that has an **Android opereting system, from 5.0 version, onwards.** <br>
 When you will open it for the first time, you will have to log-in with your **facebook account**, enter your phone number and your institutional email address and the game is done!

 At this time, you can do two main things: